-The School of Public Health (SPH) Initiative was approved by the Mississippi Board of Trustees of State Institutions of Higher Learning in April 2015.
-This is the first and only such School developed in the State of Mississippi and at a Historically Black College and University (HBCU).
-The JSU School of Public Health Initiative offered the first and only Doctor of Public Health (DrPH) degree program in Mississippi.
+The Jackson State University, College of Health Sciences (CHS) / School of Public Health was approved by the Mississippi Board of Trustees of State Institutions of Higher Learning in April 2015.
+This is the first and only such College developed in the State of Mississippi and at a Historically Black College and University (HBCU).
+JSU, College of Health Sciences offers the first and only Doctor of Public Health (DrPH) degree program in Mississippi.

-The School of Public Health is dedicated to providing quality undergraduate and graduate instruction, scientific inquiry and service.
-It guides students as they acquire knowledge and develop skills, competencies and attitudes essential for the public health professions; encourages and promotes student and faculty research; provides an understanding and appreciation of ethnic and cultural diversity and the impact of diversity on personal and community health; and promotes lifelong learning and professional growth.
+The Jackson State University, College of Health Sciences is dedicated to providing quality undergraduate and graduate instruction, scientific inquiry and service.
+We:

+- guide students as they acquire knowledge and develop skills, competencies and attitudes essential for the public health professions - encourage and promote student and faculty research - provide an understanding and appreciation of ethnic and cultural diversity and the impact of diversity on personal and community health - ♦ promote lifelong learning and professional growth